Home | Browse Topics | Criminal & traffic law | The criminal courts | Ways to stay out of court: Diversion and Restorative Justice

 Other conditions could include, for example, making a donation to charity or doing some community work.

 Restorative justice may be a key focus of your diversion conditions.
 The police diversion officer may seek to involve the victim and community workers in deciding on the conditions.
-Alternatively, the police diversion officer may decide that a separate restorative-justice process run by a specialist facilitator should be one of your diversion conditions.
-See “Restorative justice conferences” section in this chapter.
+Alternatively, the police diversion officer may decide that a separate restorative-justice process run by a specialist facilitator should be one of your diversion conditions (see: “Restorative justice conferences”).

 The police policy says that the diversion conditions need to be: